 We would be thankful for any further relevant technical information that you may have, especially if reproduction is tricky.
 If we cannot reproduce it, we cannot reward you.
 However, there is no need to describe the security impact of your finding - we understand security risks and we can figure that out.
 Wir brauchen nur technische Details.

-We maintain flexibility with our reward system, and have no minimum/maximum amount; rewards are based on severity, impact, and report quality.
+We maintain flexibility with our reward system; rewards are based on severity, impact, and report quality.
 For example, we can provide you with a coupon to get Crowdin Swag.
 Depending on what you discover, you may go onto the Crowdin Hall of Fame.
 If you would rather stay behind an alias (handle) or anonymous, we will of course respect that.

 We do have specific things we are (and are not) looking for - so check What are we looking for.